KingstonianFC

 I had attended Kingstonian’s opening home league fixture and been pretty impressed by the new players recruited by Alan Dowse and the quality of the play in a 3-0 victory over Enfield Town so, on a sunny afternoon, I paid my second visit of the season to watch the K’s.

-I like to stand behind the dugouts as you get a good view of all of the pitch and have the added bonus of hearing the manager’s and coaches shrewed tactical thinking as the game unfolds.
+I like to stand behind the dugouts as you get a good view of all of the pitch and have the added bonus of hearing the manager’s and coaches shrewd tactical thinking as the game unfolds.

 Kingston started quite sluggishly and fell behind after 15 minutes when Dee Okojie carelessly lost possession on the halfway line and Duru took advantage by firing past Rob Tolfrey to give the visitors a deserved lead.